PrismLauncher/prismlauncher.org/src/pages/download/linux.md

 AppImages allow you to take a single file and run Prism anywhere.
 AppImage builds only support x86_64.

-#### With AppImageLauncher (Recommended)
+#### With Gear Level (Recommended)

-Follow AppImageLauncher's [installation instructions](https://github.com/TheAssassin/AppImageLauncher/wiki#installation).
+Download [Gear Level](https://flathub.org/en/apps/it.mijorus.gearlever) from flathub.
 Once installed, you will be prompted to integrate the launcher's AppImage with your desktop when you open it for the first time.

 #### Making the AppImage Executable